 Is ActiveCampaign worth the higher pricing?

-Yes, if you’re an enterprise with complex marketing needs that extend beyond mere email lists.
-Its automation and CRM capabilities justify its price for businesses looking to consolidate multiple marketing efforts.
+Yes, for enterprises with complex marketing needs extending beyond email lists.
+Its automation and CRM capabilities justify the price for businesses looking to consolidate multiple marketing efforts.

 What hidden costs should I consider when choosing these tools?

 Watch out for costs associated with certain integrations, additional marketing channels like SMS, and advanced automation.
-It’s wise to fully understand what’s included in your pricing plan.
+Fully understand what’s included in your pricing plan before committing.

-Should I prioritize ease of use or features when selecting a tool?
+Should I prioritise ease of use or features when selecting a tool?

-This depends on your technical comfort level and business needs.
-For solo entrepreneurs with minimal tech skills, ease of use should be a priority.
-For larger enterprises, functionality and features will outweigh the learning curve.
+For solo entrepreneurs with minimal tech skills, ease of use should be the priority.
+For larger enterprises with complex needs, functionality and features will outweigh the learning curve.

 How important is customer support for email marketing tools?

-Invaluable!
-Effective customer support can prevent small problems from becoming major ones, speeding along resolution times and supporting ongoing marketing campaigns without hitches.
+Invaluable.
+Effective customer support prevents small problems from becoming major ones, speeding resolution times and keeping ongoing marketing campaigns running without hitches.

 Test everything.
 Trust nothing. — Alex